 - Mammogram for women above 35 years old who is at risk of breast cancer

 A biopsy is needed to get a definite diagnosis.
 Fine needle aspiration biopsy is most often performed.
-Other different types of breast biopsies are:

 If the lump is left in place and carefully watched, it may need to be removed at a later time if it changes, grows, or doesn’t go away.